1000Bulbs/remote-resource/README.md

 Validity is determined by whether or not errors were generated for the resource.
 A resource is considered valid when it has no errors.
 This does not necessarily mean that the resource has been persisted.
 Check the persisted() method for this information.

-### RemoteResourceCollection
+### RemoteResource\Collection
-A RemoteResourceCollection is a collection of RemoteResource objects.
-The RemoteResourceCollection object implements the Iterator interface, and can therefore be treated as a PHP collection.
+A RemoteResource\Collection is a collection of RemoteResource objects.
+The RemoteResource\Collection object implements the Iterator interface, and can therefore be treated as a PHP collection.

 ```
 $remote_resource_collection = ProductImage::all();

 foreach($remote_resource_collection as $remote_resource) {
-  echo get_class( $remote_resource ); // "RemoteResource"
+  echo get_class( $remote_resource ); // "RemoteResource\RemoteResource"
 }
 ```

-##### RemoteResourceCollection methods of interest
+##### RemoteResource\Collection methods of interest
 ```
 returns                      method( args )
 ____________________________________________________________
-RemoteResource               current()
-RemoteResource               next()
 integer                      size() || count()
 RemoteResource               first()
 RemoteResource               last()